Sep 19, 2024, 6:10 PM

 Highlights

-• Gabe Kaminsky discussed the State Department's GEC and its alleged pressure on social media platforms to suppress COVID-19 information.
+• Gabe Kaminsky discussed the State Department's GEC and its alleged censorship efforts during a podcast with Matt Taibbi.

-• In 2021, the GEC granted $100,000 to the Global Disinformation Index, which targeted conservative media outlets to limit their advertising.
+• The GEC awarded a $100,000 grant to the Global Disinformation Index, which created a list of conservative-leaning media outlets to limit their advertising opportunities.

-• The State Department has denied involvement in censorship, but Kaminsky's inquiries reveal a lack of transparency regarding funding and actions.
+• The State Department has denied involvement in censorship, but Kaminsky criticized their lack of transparency and response to his inquiries.

 Story